valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 # MediaWiki Orphanizer bot

 This software is an Italian Wikipedia bot.
-It delinks the page titles.
+It delinks page titles.

 Actually this is just a proof-of-concept from an idea of [Parma1983](https://it.wikipedia.org/wiki/Utente:Parma1983) and [.avgas](https://it.wikipedia.org/wiki/Utente:.avgas) and other awesome wikiguys.